Barelydead/strapi-plugin-populate-deep/README.md

 # Configuration

-The default depth and behaviour for populating creator fields can be customized via the plugin config.
+The default depth can be customized via the plugin config.
 To do so create or edit you plugins.js file.

 ## Example configuration